BWibo/3dcitydb-mkdocs/docs/3dcitydb/index.md

 ## Key features of 3DCityDB v5

 - Full support for CityGML versions 3.0, 2.0 and 1.0
-- Complex thematic modelling including support for Application Domain Extensions (ADE)
+- Complex thematic modeling including support for Application Domain Extensions (ADE)
 - Four (CityGML 3.0) or five (CityGML 2.0 and 1.0) different Levels of Detail (LoDs)
 - Appearance information (textures and materials)
 - Digital terrain models (DTMs) represented as TINs